Stockholders' Equity (Deficit)

-For the years ended December 31, 2020, and 2019, the weighted average grant date fair value of restricted stock units and awards granted was $10.99 and $5.95, respectively.
-The total fair value of restricted stock units and awards that vested during the years ended December 31, 2020 and 2019 was $0.5 million and $1.2 million, respectively.
+For the years ended December 31, 2018, and 2017, the weighted average grant date fair value of restricted stock units and awards granted was $3.48 and $6.77, respectively.
+The total fair value of restricted stock units and awards that vested during the years ended December 31, 2018 and 2017 was $0.1 million and $33,000, respectively.

-At December 31, 2020, the Company had unrecognized stock-based compensation expense related to restricted stock units and restricted stock awards of $0.4 million, which is expected to be recognized over the remaining weighted-average vesting period of 1.1 years.
-This amount does not include, as of December 31, 2020, 487,586 shares of restricted stock outstanding which are performance-based and vest upon achievement of certain corporate milestones.
-The expense is recognized over the vesting period of the award.
-Stock-based compensation for milestone awards will be measured and recorded if and when it is probable that the milestone will be achieved.
+At December 31, 2018, the Company had unrecognized stock-based compensation expense related to restricted stock units and restricted stock awards of $3.3 million, which is expected to be recognized over the remaining weighted-average vesting period of 2.0 years.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.